Buy Breakdown Cover

 Cartoon Car

 Out of all motorcar fluids, brake fluid is the most important.
-This is why the MOT Test includes a visual contamination check.
+This is why it is included in the MOT Test.

-As modern car brakes work with a hydraulic braking system, the fluid transmits pressure from the foot pedal to the brakes.
-Fluid is also directed by the anti-lock braking, or anti-skid hydraulics.
-Therefore, without brake fluid in good condition, none of these vital safety systems can work effectively.
+As modern car brakes employ an hydraulic braking system, the fluid transmits pressure from the foot pedal to the friction brakes.
+The fluid is controlled also by the ESP (Electric Skid Protection) and ABS (Anti-lock braking systems).
+Therefore, without brake fluid in good condition, none of these vital safety systems works effectively.

 Where is brake fluid located?

-You should check the brake fluid level at least weekly.
+Brake fluid is stored within a translucent reservoir, usually towards the back of the engine.
+It has a removable top, which may be recognisable by its bright colour, to facilitate easy top-ups.
+Check the brake fluid level at least weekly.
 You should be able to do so by sight alone, without removing the cap.
-However, do not rely on a dashboard warning light to inform you that the level has dropped to a dangerous level.
+However, do not wait and rely on a dashboard warning light to inform you that the level has dropped to a dangerous level.

 How often does brake fluid need topping up?

 The brake fluid level will drop slightly as the braking system's friction parts wear naturally.
-A sudden drop should be investigated immediately, because it suggests strongly that after topping up brake fluid there is a potentially lethal leak.
+A sudden drop should be investigated immediately, because it suggests a potentially lethal leak.

-Is all I have to do is check the brake fluid level?
+Is all I have to do is just check the fluid level?

-No. Brake fluid deteriorates over time.
+No. Conventional ether-based brake fluids (i.e. DOT 3, 4 and 5.1) deteriorate over time.
 The chief cause is water contamination that enters the system from the atmosphere.
-As mentioned earlier, the MOT Test includes a mandatory visual check for contamination but this will not establish accurately whether, or not, the deteriorated brake fluid poses a safety risk.
+While the MOT Test includes a mandatory visual check for contamination, this will not establish accurately whether, or not, the deteriorated brake fluid poses a safety risk.

-Brake fluid is incompressible.
-This is what makes it an effective hydraulic fluid.
+Brake fluid is incompressible; this makes it an effective hydraulic fluid.
 Air bubbles, however, can be compressed.
 Therefore, when air bubbles enter the fluid, depressing the brake pedal will compress the air bubbles instead of applying the brakes.

-Understandably, brake fluid boils at higher temperatures than water.
+Understandably, brake fluids boil at higher temperatures than water.
 Dependent on the precise fluid specification, the boiling points of fresh brake fluids vary between 205 - 260 degrees Celsius.
-Yet, when contaminated with just under 4% of water by volume, these boiling points fall considerably to 140-180 degrees Celsius.
+When contaminated with just under 4% of water by volume, these boiling points fall considerably to 140-180 degrees Celsius.

 How do I test brake fluid?

-Replace brake fluid, should its boiling point be deemed to be inadequate.
-Should you be unsure, fresh fluid should be flushed through the circuit once every two years.
+Replace brake fluid, should its boiling point be deemed inadequate.
+Remember, it is good practice to flush the system with fresh fluid once every two years.
 For more detailed information, consult our other blog on the topic: https://www.motoringassist.com/news/brake-fluid-when-was-yours-changed-last

 Join GEM today!